 Learn more about intuitive eating

-This article is not new information, this topic has been studied and discussed for many years and hopefully the message with continue to be spread.
-If you’re keen to learn more about intuitive eating we recommend checking the following websites and publications.
+This topic has been studied and discussed for many years, and hopefully, the message will continue to be spread.
+If you’re keen to learn more about intuitive eating, we recommend checking the following websites and publications.

 Resources